-Colorado Division of Housing is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Colorado Division of Housing is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 The following agencies operate on behalf of Colorado Division of Housing:

 |Garfield County Housing Authority||Eagle County, Garfield County, Moffat County, Pitkin County, Rio Blanco County|

 |Housing Solutions for the Southwest||Archuleta County, Dolores County, La Plata County, San Juan County|

 |San Miguel Regional Housing Authority||San Miguel County|

 |Upper Arkansas Area Council of Governments||Chaffee County, Custer County, Fremont County, Huerfano County, Lake County, Park County, Teller County|